-House Republican leaders have announced that they will not hold any votes tonight, which means automatic tax increases and spending cuts will kick in on Jan.
-1, 2013.
+House Republican leaders have announced that they will not hold any votes tonight, which means the United States will fall “the fiscal cliff” at midnight, the Washington Post reported.

 About $600 billion in tax increases and government spending cuts will automatically take effect on Jan.
 1, Reuters reported.